Ramotion/circular-carousel/README.md

 ## Installation

-Just add the CircularCarousel directory to your project.
+Just add the `CircularCarousel` directory to your project.

 or use [CocoaPods](https://cocoapods.org) with Podfile:
 ```ruby
 pod 'CircularCarousel'
 ```

-or just drag and drop the CircularCarousel directory to your project
+or just drag and drop the `CircularCarousel` directory to your project

 ## Usage

-1) Create a custom view that will be used as a carousel item.
-In this tutorial we will just use a blank UIView.
+1. Create a custom view that will be used as a carousel item.
+In this tutorial we will just use a blank `UIView`.

-2) Create a view controller or container view that handles datasource and delegate responses for the contained Carousel.
+2. Create a view controller or container view that handles datasource and delegate responses for the contained Carousel.

 ```swift
 final class ContainerView : UITableViewCell, CircularCarouselDataSource, CircularCarouselDelegate {